vnigam1985/deployment-scripts/ssr/README.md

 Usage
 ==

 Only support systemd enabled systems.
 It can only be run under root.
+Only support eth0 card, unless you change the code.

 sudo by default only find binary from /usr/bin:/usr/sbin:/sbin, you can manually add /usr/local/bin to the `secure_path`.